Indexes of Subarray Sum

 Complexity Analysis

-• Time Complexity: O(n), where n is the number of elements in the array.
-Each element is processed at most twice (once when expanding the window and once when contracting it).
+nis the number of elements in the array.
+Each element is processed at most twice (once when expanding the window and once when contracting it). - Space Complexity: O(1), as we are using a constant amount of extra space.

 This solution efficiently finds the first subarray that sums to the target using a sliding window approach, ensuring optimal performance even for large arrays.